themagicalmammal/howtolinux/README.md

  Functionality which I use in gnome-tweaks are -

 ##### Minimise Button
  Minimise is a important button for gnome.
 I always wonder why they didn't add it.
 While I think you can live without it if you use Super key a lot but for me minimise button is very useful.
+You can also get the maximize button but its not that usefull because double clicking the windows does the job.
  <gnome-minimise>
 ##### Battery Percentage
  This option is also a pretty useful option but only for a laptop.